DbMaintain/docs/content/docs/_index.md

 This operation updates the state of the database to indicate that all scripts have been executed, without actually executing them.
 This can be useful when you want to start using DbMaintain on an existing database, or after having fixed a problem directly on the database.

-Check script updates
+Check Script Updates
 =========================
 Performs a dry-run of the `updateDatabase` operation and prints all detected script updates, without executing anything.
 This operation fails whenever the `updateDatabase` operation would fail, i.e. if there are any irregular script updates and `fromScratchEnabled` is `false` or if a patch script was added out-of-sequence and `allowOutOfSequenceExecutionOfPatches` is `false`.
 An automatic test could be created that executes this operation against a test database that cannot be updated from scratch, to enforce at all times that no irregular script updates are introduced.

-Clear the database
+Clear the Database
 =========================
 This operation removes all database objects from the database, such as tables, views, sequences, synonyms and triggers.
 The database schemas will be left untouched: this way, you can immediately start an update afterwards.
 This operation is also called when a from-scratch update is performed.
 The table dbmaintain_scripts is not dropped but all data in it is removed.
 It's possible to exclude certain database objects to make sure they are not dropped, like described in [Preserve database objects](#Preserve_database_objects).

-Clean the database
+Clean the Database
 =========================
 If you want to remove all existing data from the tables in your database, you can call the cleanDatabase operation.
 The data from the table dbmaintain_script is not deleted.
 It's possible to preserve data from certain tables, like described in [Preserve database objects](#Preserve_database_objects).
 The updateDatabase operation offers an option to automatically clean the database before doing an update.

-Disable constraints
+Disable Constraints
 =========================
 This operation disables all foreign key, not null and unique constraints.
 The updateDatabase operation offers an option to automatically disable the constraints after the scripts were executed: This can be useful for a database used to write persistence layer unit tests, to simplify the definition and limit the necessary amount of test data.
 When using the automatic database update option of [unitils](http://www.unitils.org), which uses DbMaintain, the disable constraints option is enabled by default.

-Update sequences
+Update Sequences
 =========================
 This operation is also mainly useful for automated testing purposes.
 This operation sets all sequences and identity columns to a minimum value.
 By default this value is 1000, but is can be configured with the `lowestAcceptableSequenceValue` option.
 The updateDatabase operation offers an option to automatically update the sequences after the scripts were executed.

-Preserve database objects
+Preserve Database Objects
 =========================
 It's possible to exclude certain database objects from being dropped when a fromScratch update occurs, or when the clearDatabase operation is invoked: the data in these tables is also not removed when performing an update using the cleanDatabase option.
 If you want a table to be dropped in case of a fromScratch update, but you want it's data to preserved when performing the cleanDatabase operation, you can use one of the preserveDataOnly properties.